PPMatirekwe/Global-CTI-Analysis/README.md

 # Cyber Threat Analysis using CISSM and Honeypot Data

-This repository contains a Streamlit application that merges and analyzes cyber threat data from the **CISSM Cyber Events Dataset** and **Honeypot IOC Dataset**.
+This repository contains a Streamlit application developed as part of a Computer Science honours thesis that merges and analyzes cyber threat data from the **CISSM Cyber Events Dataset** and **Honeypot IOC Dataset**.
 It provides tools for analyzing cyberattacks, attack types, and geographical distributions using various statistical models.

 ## Pages Overview